buren/resume/resume.md

 ### Technical

 1. Ruby
+1. HTML5
 1. Java
+1. JavaScript
+1. MySQL
-1. HTML5
+1. Bash
 1. Ruby on Rails
-1. Shell
-1. CSS
-1. JavaScript
 1. Git
-1. MySQL
+1. LESS/SASS/CSS

 ------

 ### Experience

 **Trialbee (trialbee.com)** *Full Stack Developer* __2012 to present__
-	Took over development of a prototype Ruby on Rails application as the sole developer to convert the prototype into a full-fledged SaaS service.
+	Took over development of a prototype Ruby on Rails application, as the sole developer, and turned it into a full-fledged SaaS service.
-	Developed everything from the UI to statistics dashboards, as well introducing and migrating our infrastructure to Amazon Web Services.
-Introduced testing, in the otherwise untested application, using RSpec and Jasmine.
+	Implemented both front- and backend, as well migrating our infrastructure to Amazon Web Services.
+Introduced testing and TDD, in the before untested application, using RSpec and Jasmine.
-	**Technical Environment** Ruby on Rails, JavaScript, RSpec, MySQL, AWS.
+	**Technical Environment** Ruby, Ruby on Rails, JavaScript, RSpec, MySQL, AWS.

 **Sprinkle (sprinkle.se)** *Consultant* __2013__
   Developed a inline WYSIWYG content management system for Sprinkle.
 	Built and deployed the system end-to-end.
-	**Technical Environment** Ruby on Rails, JavaScript, Turbolinks, postgreSQL.
+	**Technical Environment** Ruby, Ruby on Rails, JavaScript, Turbolinks, PostgreSQL.

-**Lunicore** *Consultant* __2012 to 2013__
+**Lunicore** *Consultant* __2012__
 	Worked as a web developer for Lunicore.
 Which meant communicating and understanding customers needs and then deliver.
-	**Technical Environment** Ruby on Rails, JavaScript, HTML5, CSS, AJAX.
+	**Technical Environment** Ruby, Ruby on Rails, JavaScript, HTML5, CSS, AJAX.

 **Transputec Ltd.** *Summer internship* __2012__